fbpx

 Common problems

-Common problems with martagon lilies include aphids, slugs, snails, powdery mildew, rust fungus and botrytis blight (gray mold).
+Common problems with martagon lilies include aphids, slugs, snails, powdery mildew, rust fungus, and botrytis blight (gray mold).
 Regularly inspect your plants for signs of pests or disease and take action accordingly; use insecticidal soap sprays or other organic treatments if necessary to control pest populations while avoiding chemical pesticides whenever possible.
-If you notice any fungal diseases developing on your plants then treat immediately with an appropriate fungicide spray according to label instructions.
+If you notice any fungal diseases developing on your plants, then treat them immediately with an appropriate natural fungicide according to label instructions.

 Propagating martagon lilies